mattsta/erlang-stdinout-pool/README.md

 stdinout_pool maintains a pool of idle processes waiting for input.

-You send input to a pool with `stdinout:send(Pool, Data)` and get back whatever the process returns on stdout or stderr.
+You send input to a pool with `stdinout:send(Pool, Data)` and get back whatever the process returns on stdout or stderr (as of version 2.0+, stdout and stderr are identified independently).

 You can also send input to a TCP port and get back the stdout output from a process in your pool.